nathan-emmanuel/alx-zero_day/0x03-git/README.md

 # 0x03-git
-This sub-folder includes a group of tasks targeted at getting me more familiar with Git and Github
+This sub-folder contains a group of tasks targeted at getting me more familiar with Git and Github.